 Some of our favorite website retargeting campaigns are:

-In this section, you will learn how to remarket to YouTube users.
 There are several YouTube users you can retarget, ranging from people that have previously viewed your YouTube ad, to people that have engaged with your YouTube channel in one way or another.

 Your YouTube traffic ranges from warm to cold.
 A person who watched a video 2 months ago is a cold lead but a person who’s recently subscribed or watched your video in the last 3-7 days is pretty warm so you'll want to test these audiences and set up exclusions to find what works.